khawarizmus/hijri-week-calendar-proposal/content.typ

 == Example of Hijri Year Ending 30 days

 #figure(
-  image("images/table-01.jpg", width: 80%),
+  image("images/table-01-fixed.png", width: 80%),
   caption: [
     Distribution of the weeks at the start of a year where the ending Hijri year (previous year) ends with the last month having 30 days.
   ],
 )

+#gnote[
-*Note*: It must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri calendars, because non-tabular calendars such as the Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months.
+It must not be assumed that the final month (month 12) being 30 days represents a leap-year in all Hijri calendars, because non-tabular calendars such as the Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months.
+]

+#pagebreak()

 == Example of Hijri Year Ending 29 days

 #figure(
-  image("images/table-02.jpg", width: 80%),
+  image("images/table-02-fixed.png", width: 80%),
   caption: [
      Distribution of the weeks at the start of a year where the ending Hijri year (previous year) ends with the last month having 29 days.
   ],
 )

+#gnote[
-*Note*: The year ending with a 29-day month could be a common year or a leap year as non-tabular calendars such as the Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months.
+The year ending with a 29-day month could be a common year or a leap year as non-tabular calendars such as the Umm Al-Qura calendar can have the extra day needed to make-up a leap year inserted at the end of any of the other 29-day months.
+]

+#v(1fr)

+#bibliography("ref.bib", style: "chicago-notes")